Questions & Answers

 Troubleshooting

-I have reported this issue to Apple in iOS 17/watchOS 10, but it seems to be back (but less often) with iOS 18.1/watchOS 11.1, and seems considerably improved with iOS 18.2 and watchOS 11.2.
+I reported this to Apple in iOS 17/watchOS 10.
+It reappeared (less frequently) in iOS 18.1/watchOS 11.1, and is significantly improved in iOS 18.2 and watchOS 11.2.

-Please check the location permission for Weathergraph:
+Please check Weathergraph's location permissions:

 iPhone